Xerfed/ISD2022-23/docs/design.md

 (John)
 This is a rough idea of what the overall webpage will look like.
 [Some of the design may be altered at the final stage of implementation.]
 Our initial design includes:
-- A Home Page
+- A Home Page:
   Within the homepage we will include the total of people visiting the museums using the Bristol Museum OpenData.
   We plan to create a small text box which showcase information on the popular museums alongside local events.
 This should also be easy to change.
-- Popular Museums
+- Popular Museums Data:
-  This will be
+  This is all the data from Bristol OpenData regarding the museum visits all time.
+Showcases the historical popularity data of the museum.
-- Museum List
+- Museum List:
-- Map
+   This will be a page that is dedicated to to showcase the most popular museums in the area with detailed explaination about it.
+- Map: A map of the museums which include a short information on the museum using google maps api alongside images of the museum.
 **Johns's Use Case (UC2) Wireframe:**
 ![image](https://user-images.githubusercontent.com/110387603/221118292-3bf6b68a-c122-4350-851b-80cc99ee36a0.png)